roisulimani/qai/.qoder/repowiki/en/content/Data Models & Schema Design/Company Credit Management.md

 9. [Conclusion](#conclusion)

 ## Introduction
 The Company Credit Management system is a comprehensive solution for managing access and usage credits for companies using the QAI platform.
 The system enables administrators to create company accounts with access codes, allocate initial credits, and monitor credit usage across projects and messages.
 Companies consume credits when creating projects and sending messages, with real-time tracking and transaction logging.
 The system includes both administrative interfaces for managing companies and user-facing components for displaying credit usage.
 Recently, a dedicated usage page has been added to provide a centralized view of company statistics and credit information.
+Additionally, the system has been enhanced with a credit request functionality that allows companies to request additional credits, triggering notifications to administrators via email.

 ## Project Structure
 The credit management system is organized across several key directories in the application: